Our Top Pick for 2019: Bosch 1617EVSPK 12 Amp 2-1/4-Horsepower Plunge and Fixed Base Variable Speed Router Kit

 Overall, the Black & Decker RP250 is a great little tool.
 The only adjustments you’ll need to become adept at is the bit change.
 However, it’s so easy that after changing it out once, you’ll easily get the hang of it.
 If you want a standard router with the ability to get multiple jobs done, with as little adjustments as possible, this could be the perfect choice for you.

-When working with routers, we had a few things in mind: power, comfort, adjustment ease and the complete package.
+When purchasing we had a few things in mind: if your in the market for a good wood router then consider: power, comfort, adjustment ease and the complete package.
 We searched through a lot of them and tested a lot of them to come up with the best ones in the market.
 To make our assessments, we tested each one for the above criteria.
 Were they powerful enough to handle any job?
 Were they easy to use for extended periods of time?
 Were they easy to adjust?
 Did they have everything a user would need included in the package?

 We answered all of these questions for our list of products.
 We wanted to make sure that each one was the perfect all-around machine.
 Here are the details on what we were looking for when we did our assessments.